Mineral Resources Engineering M.Sc.

 Mineral raw materials and sustainability, non-technical elective, law

-Mineral resources engineers specializing in extraction and the mine surveying elective survey deposits and infrastructures using modern metrology methods, they document and assess geo- and basis data using geoinformation systems, and work on potential georisks in minerals extraction.
+Mineral resources engineers specializing in the mine surveying elective survey deposits and infrastructures using modern metrology methods, they document and assess geo- and basis data using geoinformation systems, and work on potential georisks in minerals extraction.
+When choosing the specialization in process technology, students will concentrate on designing and modelling processing systems and deal with the actual processing or conditioning of mineral raw materials.

-Students specializing in extraction and the mine surveying elective can additionally obtain the prerequisites for subsequent training in the German civil service (Assessor des Berg- oder Markscheidefachs).
+Students specializing in sustainable extraction or the mine surveying elective can additionally obtain the prerequisites for subsequent training in the German civil service (Assessor des Berg- oder Markscheidefachs).
 More information about this specialization

-Mineral resources engineers specializing in process technology work on processing primary raw materials and recycling secondary raw materials.
-Among others, they are responsible for modeling processing processes as well as designing and commissioning processing systems and plants, they develop and optimize conversion technologies for plastics and paper, recycling of valuable metals such Fe/Ne metals, and they know everything about mineral substances such as natural stone, lime, cement and industrial minerals.
+Mineral resources engineers specializing in recycling work on recycling secondary raw materials.
+Among others, they are responsible for modeling processing processes as well as designing and commissioning processing systems and plants, they develop and optimize conversion technologies for plastics and paper and recycling of valuable metals such Fe/Ne metals.

 In addition, mineral resources engineers are experts in bio- and geoenergy, and they can also handle sustainable energies such a methane and geothermal energy.
 More information about this specialization

-Students in the Mineral Resources Engineering M.Sc. course of study have the option of participating in the independent "EMMEP – Erasmus Mundus Minerals and Environmental Programme" Master program.
-EMMEP is organized by six universities: RWTH Aachen, Delft University, the University of Exeter, Helsinki University, the University of Miskolc and Wroclaw University of Technology.
+Students in the Mineral Resources Engineering M.Sc. course of study have the option of participating in the independent "European Mining Course" Master program.
+EMC is organized by three universities: RWTH Aachen, Delft University and Aalto University in Helsinki.
 This four semester program is held in English.
-The Master students participate in classes at several universities during the first two semesters.
-During the last two semesters, they will study at two of the partnering universities of their choice that will then also confer their dual degrees (M.Sc.) on them.
-The intense contact among students and with companies during the EMMEP is an important component of this program and provides a good opportunity to get to know potential employers.
-The division website Study Abroad has specific information about EMMEP – Erasmus Mundus Minerals and Environmental Programme.
-The Moveonline Exchanges database is helpful if you want an overview of all of RWTH Aachen's exchange programs.
+The Master students participate in classes at several universities during the first three semesters.
+During the last semester, they will study at one of the partnering university of their choice that will then also confer their dual degrees (M.Sc.) on them.
+The intense contact among students and with companies during the EMC is an important component of this program and provides a good opportunity to get to know potential employers.
+The division website Study Abroad has specific information about EMC - European Mining Course.
+The MoveOnline Exchanges database is helpful if you want an overview of all of RWTH Aachen's exchange programs.

 Internships and Practical Experiences